slmnv5/pepelats/doc/song.md

 actions and loop modifications (muting, reversing) they are saved, as well as drum parameters.

 Song names are generated automatically using random word selections.
-Also, song name has suffix indication drum type ( S-Style drum, E-Euclid drum, L-Loop drum, M-Midi drum) and file extension ".sng"
+Also, song name has suffix indication drum type ( S-Style drum, L-Loop drum, M-Midi drum) and file extension ".sng"

 Examples of song names: "last_pen.S.sng", "big_family.L.sng".
 Saved songs are found in user's home, in subdirectory ~/save_song.